Shwetha21/InvestmentTracker/README.md

     * As before, planning ahead helped in finishing the decided task on time.

 * Things to Improve:
     * Due to last minute changes in the code resulted in a bug while demo.
-Avoid it or make sure you evrything is working before demo.
+Avoid it or make sure everything is working before demo.

 ### Sprint 3
-#### Goal: To add functionality to update the wrong entry made and handle exceptions.
+#### Goal: To add functionality to update the wrong entry made and handle exceptions and claculate monthly income and Expenditure.
-* To add update method in my business layer.
+* To add update method in business layer.
 * Make sure GUI doesnt take in any invalid data.
 * Handle Exceptions.
 * To add monthly income and expenditure.

-#### Screenshot of project Board Before and after Sprint 2
+#### Screenshot of project Board Before and after Sprint 3

 ##### Before Sprint 3
 <img src ="Sprint3Start.PNG" width = "3000" />